opencord/docs/developer/imagebuilder.md

 ## Image Tagging

 CORD container images frequently have multiple tags.
-The two most common ones
+The two most common tags are:
-are:

 * The string `candidate`, which says that the container is ready to be deployed on a CORD POD